 Lead Teacher, Grades 6-8

-Mrs. Amy Cozart is a fourth year teacher in Santa Rosa County.
-She currently is teaching eighth grade science at Woodlawn Beach Middle School where she was Rookie of the Year in 2016.
+Mrs. Amy Cozart is the Science Teacher on Special Assignment for Santa Rosa County.
+Formally, she taught eighth grade science at Woodlawn Beach Middle School where she was Rookie of the Year in 2016.
 Mrs. Cozart is passionate about the marine ecosystem with her background in marine animal training.
 She has taken the passion of the marine environment by including Citizen Science lesson projects on the invasive lionfish.
 She has been able to provide this opportunity through nearly $15,000 in awarded grants for the project.
 Mrs. Cozart is an active member in professional and community groups including the National Marine Educators Association, National Science Teacher Association, and Gulf Breeze Will Do.

 Lead Teacher, Grades K-2